 Check out our current online workshops and events!
-We look forward to resuming in-person activities when possible.

 Please contact us if you have a question and can’t find an answer!
 FAQs for dances appear below, followed by FAQs for classes and workshops.
 More general information is available on the Dances, Classes, and Workshops pages.

 Follow this link to read our code of conduct: https://www.nwdance.net/publications/statement-of-behaviors/

 Can I buy tickets in advance?

 Generally, no. Admission to most dances is sold at the door only.
 Currently, we accept payment for dances by cash or check.
 Although this may change in the future.

 The one-hour pre-dance lessons are taught in a variety of dance styles and by a variety of instructors.
 Since we rotate partners frequently, the pre-dance lesson introduces you to other dancers and allows you to perfect your new dance steps.

 Absolutely!
 Many dancers arrive without a partner at the dances and have no trouble finding partners wanting to dance with them.